gonzalcbar02/gonzalcbar02/README.md

 ## Hello 👋🏻

-My name is Gonzalo, I'm from Spain and I'm Junio Developer
+My name is Gonzalo, I'm from Spain and I'm Junior Developer